 One of its kind pure vegetarian dish but is considered equivalent to non-vegetarian which is enriched with proteins and is appealing and tempting to eat.
 Made of Soyabean chunks marinated with different spices the dish is undoubtedly a versatile ingredient, which can be enjoyed in stir-fries as well as gravy preparations.
 Therefore the dish can be relished with Rumali roti as a snack or as a complete meal.

 Makhani means “buttery”, so for this recipe, whole black lentils (whole urad) are cooked with lots of butter and cream.
 A peculiar dish of Punjab made with black lentils, red kidney beans and loaded with butter and ghee is cooked simmering on low heats for hours to get that authentic taste.
+This dal is also cooked extensively in the rural areas of Punjab – Village.
 The most popular Dal of not only Punjab but the whole of India which is there in the menu list of every wedding party and restaurant.
 The use of very gentle spices completes its flavor because Less is more when it comes to using spices in dal makhani.
 Enjoy this rich traditional flavor either at Kesar Da Dhaba or in our Walking or Bicycle tour to Heritage City.

 Giving a treat to our non-vegetarians, listing some of the most popular fleshy items that will surely give dominance to your taste-buds